manojsgowda2910/Custom-Debian-ISO-Project/README.md

 ```

-- Create a folder to debian live project to keep all files in one place and enter to source directory with all root previlages.
+- Create a folder to debian live project to keep all files in one place and enter to source directory with all root privileges.

  ```ruby
       $ mkdir custom-debian